 Side sleepers need a soft to medium mattress (3 to 6 firmness) so their hips and shoulders can sink deeply into the mattress, ensuring the spine stays aligned with the neck and back.
 A memory foam mattresses would be perfect as they contour your body, securing it in place to prevent pelvic rotation.

 Dovetail have a wide range of Sherbourne mattresses available from our Norwich showroom, including sprung and memory foam.
 Click here to view our full range online.
-If you want more information, please give us a call on 01603 488082 and we will do our best to answer all your questions.
+If you want more information, give us a call on 01603 488082 and we will do our best to answer your questions.